Barrow A.F.C.: 1990s turmoil

-National League Years
+National League years

 The club had poor form over the following two seasons, narrowly escaping relegation at the end of 2006–07.
 Manager Lee Turnbull, who succeeded Lowe when Lowe had work commitments, was sacked in 2005 and replaced by Phil Wilson.
 Defender James Cotterill was jailed for an assault committed on the pitch.
 In a first round FA Cup game, Cotterill punched Bristol Rovers striker Sean Rigg.
 The incident was missed by the referee but was caught by the Match of the Day cameras, and Cotterill was the only English player in recent history to be jailed for an offence on the pitch.

 After two years as manager, Wilson was dismissed on 12 November 2007.
 Although the sacking came two days after a good 1–1 draw in the FA Cup first round against AFC Bournemouth, the club's continued poor form was the cause.
 Barrow's team affairs were shifted to players Paul Jones, David Bayliss and Darren Sheridan.
 Following a decent run of results, Bayliss and Sheridan were appointed player-managers, and Jones became club captain.
 Bayliss and Sheridan led Barrow from 20th place in the league in December to fifth, ensuring a place in the playoffs for promotion to the Conference National.
-They won the semi-final against Telford United 4–0 on aggregate before defeating Stalybridge Celtic in the playoff final at Pirelli Stadium in Burton upon Trent.
+They won the semi-final against AFC Telford United 4–0 on aggregate before defeating Stalybridge Celtic in the playoff final at Pirelli Stadium in Burton upon Trent.

 Barrow topped the Conference National table during the first few weeks of the following season before the club began to struggle, finding themselves just above the relegation zone by January 2009.
 They defeated Brentford 2–1 with goals from David Brown and Matt Henney in round two of the FA Cup, their first victory over Football League opposition since their 1972 elimination from the league.
 Barrow drew an away match against Middlesbrough (a Premier League team) in the third round, losing 2–1.
 More than 7,000 Barrow fans travelled to Riverside Stadium in Middlesbrough, the highest away attendance in Riverside's 14-year history to date.
 The cup run earned Barrow about £250,000, allowing investment in playing resources.
 The club retained their place in the Conference, finishing twentieth.